Setting Up Home Assistant Connect ZWA-2

 zwavejs/zwave-js-ui:latest

-Port 8091 is the Z-Wave JS UI web interface.
-Port 3000 is the WebSocket server for Home Assistant integration.
-The device mapping connects the physical USB device to /dev/zwave inside the container.
-The volume mount persists configuration to your NAS.
+Port 8091 serves the Z-Wave JS UI web interface.
+Port 3000 runs the WebSocket server for Home Assistant.
+The device mapping connects the physical USB to /dev/zwave inside the container.

 Software Configuration